 The last few years have been deadly ones on the train tracks.
 Last year alone 30 people died in New Jersey when they were struck by trains.
-While some of those were killed by accident, by bad decisions to be on the tracks, others were people who wanted to die.
+While some of those were killed by accident, by bad decisions to be on the tracks,

 No matter how it happens, one person is left with the horror of the victim’s final seconds and the sound of the train hitting someone: The engineer.